Distillation of Gaussian Einstein-Podolsky-Rosen steering with noiseless linear amplification: Results

-Figure 3(c) and 3(d) show the EPR steering regions parameterized by gain and loss in a lossy and a noisy environment, respectively.
-The two-way steering region increases with the increase of gain.
-It is because the tolerable range of $\mathcal{G}^{B\rightarrow A}$ on loss can be extended with the increase of gain in the measurement-based NLA in both lossy and noisy channels.
-However, the tolerable range of $\mathcal{G}^{A\rightarrow B}$ on loss cannot be improved with the increase of gain in the measurement-based NLA in a noisy environment, so the no steering region is not affected by gain as shown in Fig. 3(d).
+Figure 3e and 3f show the EPR steerable regions parameterized by loss and gain with the NLA based on Bob's and Alice's measurement results in a noisy channel, respectively.
+It is obvious that the two-way steerable region increases with the increase of gain in the NLA, and the non-steerable region is not affected by the gain when the NLA based on Bob's measurement results is applied.
+While in the NLA based on Alice's measurement results, the two-way EPR steerable region is not affected by the gain, but the non-steerable region is reduced with the gain.